SIZE:

 - Limited number of fishing permits

-Since at least the 1980s, the alewife has experienced local decline due to habitat loss and degradation, dams, over-fishing, and increased predation by striped bass.
+Since at least the 1980s, the alewife has experienced local declines because of habitat loss and degradation, dams, overfishing, and increased predation by striped bass.
 Management organizations are working to restore populations through measures such as the construction of fish passageways and restrictions on the type of fishing.

 BENEFITS :

-A source of protein and Omega-3, its flesh is lean and free of significant levels of contaminants.
+A source of protein and omega-3 fatty acids, its flesh is lean and free of significant levels of contaminants.

 LET’S COOK :